-And as Enns continues, this is not “an isolated incident here and there in the Bible; it’s the very substance of how biblical writers told the story of their past” (6).
-Scholars would generally identify narratives such as the exodus, the Canaan conquest narratives, and certain narratives surrounding Matthew’s portrayal of Jesus as clear examples of a creative remodelling of the past.
-Enns believes that “a better grasp of the creative nature of ancient portrayals of the past can and should inform our understanding of how biblical portrayals work” (7).
+Enns says that this is not “an isolated incident here and there in the Bible; it’s the very substance of how biblical writers told the story of their past” (6).
+Scholars would generally identify narratives such as the exodus, the Canaan conquest narratives, and certain narratives surrounding Matthew’s portrayal of Jesus as clear examples of a creative remodeling of the past which, Enns says, should help provide “a better grasp of the creative nature of ancient portrayals of the past can and should inform our understanding of how biblical portrayals work” (7).

 2. Peter Enns in Five Views on Biblical Inerrancy (2013). p.
 133 (Scribd ebook format).